 Antibiotic resistance is caused by:

-- bacteria growing, changing and spreading very fast - some antibiotics no longer work well for some infections
+- bacteria growing, changing and spreading very fast - this means some antibiotics will no longer work properly for certain infections

 - antibiotics killing our 'good' bacteria as well as our 'bad' bacteria - this means superbugs can grow and take over